 The Wisting discovery is located in the Hoop area of the Barents Sea in PL 537, approximately 310 kilometers from the mainland of Norway.
 OMV is the operations operator of Wisting with 25% working interest.
 Six wells are drilled to date.
 The sixth and latest appraisal well (Wisting Central III) was drilled in 2017.
 The Wisting discoveries are estimated to contain 1 billion barrels of oil in place, and an estimated range of 440 million barrels of recoverable resources.

 Since 1991 OMV has had a representative office in Moscow.
 In 2017 OMV started building a full “HUB” organization in St. Petersburg, which is responsible for OMV operations in Russia.
-With the acquisition of Yuzhno Russkoye, potential acquisition of Achimov and other potential assets, Russia has now become a core country for OMV and the Group continues to explore further opportunities in Russia.
+With the acquisition of Yuzhno Russkoye and potential acquisition of Achimov, Russia has now become a core country for OMV and the Group continues to explore further growth opportunities in Russia.

 - Yuzhno Russkoye